The Pittsfield Colonials are no more.

 According to Lewis, the "family" almost didn't break up.

 The former Colonials owner said that league officials had been speaking with a group based in Quebec about purchasing the franchise.
-There had been talk during the summer that Trois Rivieres, Que., a site that played host to a regular-season league series, was going to be added to the Can-Am League.
+There had been talk during the summer that Trois Rivieres, Que.

 Lewis said the owners were told at the meeting that the potential sale had fallen through.